-"Institution" means an entity that furnishes (in single or multiple facilities) food, shelter, and some treatment or services to four or more persons unrelated to the proprietor.
-Eligibility for medical assistance program may vary depending upon the type of institution in which an individual resides.
-For the purposes of medical assistance programs, "institution" includes all of the following:
+"Institution" means an entity that furnishes (in single or multiple facilities) food, shelter, and some treatment or services to four or more people unrelated to the proprietor.
+Eligibility for Washington apple health (WAH) program may vary depending upon the type of institution in which an individual resides.
+For the purposes of WAH programs, "institution" includes all the following:

 (2) "Intermediate care facility for the mentally retarded (ICF/MR)" - An institution or distinct part of an institution that is: